German Official Leaks Report Denouncing Corona as ‘A Global False Alarm’

-Germany’s federal government and mainstream media are engaged in damage control after a report that challenges the established Corona narrative leaked from the interior ministry.
+Germany’s federal government and mainstream media are engaged in damage control after a report that challenges the established Corona narrative leaked from Germany’s Ministry of the Interior.

 Some of the report key passages are: